ProperForm Data Processing Addendum

 11.1.
 Compliance Documentation.

-ProperForm will maintain documentation of its data protection practices, security measures, and processing activities under this DPA and will make such documentation available to Provider upon written request, no more than once per calendar year absent a confirmed Security Incident.
+ProperForm will maintain documentation of its data protection practices, security measures, and processing activities under this DPA and will make such documentation available to Business upon written request, no more than once per calendar year absent a confirmed Security Incident.

 11.2.
 Written Questionnaire.

-Upon Provider's written request, no more than once per calendar year (absent a confirmed Security Incident), ProperForm will respond to a reasonable written data protection questionnaire regarding ProperForm's security practices and compliance with this DPA.
+Upon Business's written request, no more than once per calendar year (absent a confirmed Security Incident), ProperForm will respond to a reasonable written data protection questionnaire regarding ProperForm's security practices and compliance with this DPA.
 ProperForm will respond within 30 days of receiving the questionnaire.

 11.3.
 Confidentiality of Audit Results.

-12. Return and Deletion of Provider Personal Data
+12. Return and Deletion of Personal Data

 12.1.
 Upon Termination.